web3xDev/web3xDev/README.md

 `TypeScript` · `React` · `Next.js` · `Tailwind` · `wagmi` · `viem` · `Postgres` · `MCP` · `x402`

 What I reach for most.
-I pick up whatever a project needs.
+But I pick up whatever a project needs, with AI it's like learning on steroids.

 ### 🌱 Open source contributions